cs231n/cs231n.github.io/assignments2016/assignment2.md

 ### Submitting your work:
 Whether you work on the assignment locally or using Terminal, once you are done working run the `collectSubmission.sh` script; this will produce a file called `assignment2.zip`.
-Upload this file to your dropbox on [the coursework](https://coursework.stanford.edu/portal/site/W15-CS-231N-01/) page for the course.
+Upload this file under the Assignments tab on [the coursework](https://coursework.stanford.edu/portal/site/W15-CS-231N-01/) page for the course.